gauravn17/cse-15l-lab-reports/lab3.md

-`grep -l` : Displays list of filenames that contain given pattern
+`grep -l` : Displays list of filenames that contain given pattern This option is useful to filter out all the files that contain a particular string, so that we know which files to work with.

 Examples of the command and output for each example are shown in the screenshots below: